Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 60-inch televisions are in that odd space where, while large, they’re not as popular as 55- and 65-inch televisions.
 Still, they’re LED televisions and work just like all the rest.
 LED is short for a light-emitting diode.
 This tech paved the way for thinner and lighter TVs, unlike their distant cousins, the now obsolete cathode ray tube (CRT) televisions of previous decades.

-LED simply means that images are created by shining light through liquid crystals and internal components to create images.
+LED on the best 60 in TV simply means that images are created by shining light through liquid crystals and internal components to create images.
 While LED is standard, it’s come a long way from its initial iteration and has given way to very impressive updates like OLED and QLED.
+Although, if you’re finding issues with picture quality, you’ll want to adjust it accordingly.
+To calibrate a TV, you need to make sure that the brightness and contrast are optimized for your viewing environment.

 OLED (organic light-emitting diode) creates images by using material that glows when around electricity rather.
 QLED (quantum dot light-emitting diode) uses nanoparticles that create colors instead of white LEDs.
 Both OLED and QLED are viewed as the top options for TVs because of their superior color accuracy and wider viewing angles.
 In that case, check out our lists of top-tier OLED TVs and high-end 8K TVs.

 Having a TV in the home is considered a standard these days, regardless of your budget.
 Even in the workplace, a 60-inch TV is a great asset for presentations in group settings, like the best conference room TV.
 If you’re looking to upgrade your 32-inch model for something a bit bigger, a 60-inch TV is a decent starting point.
-But picking the right size is always an issue as you don’t want a television that’s too small for the room or is so large that it’s uncomfortable to watch content on it.
+But picking the right size is always an issue as you don’t want a television that’s too small for the room or so large that watching content on it is uncomfortable.

 Technology is a category where products aren’t always designed to stand the test of time.
 But with televisions, even when you buy a basic model, they’re designed to last a few years before you need to replace them.
 And thankfully, LED technology — which is fairly durable — has won out as the brand standard for television displays.
 Generally speaking, an LED TV is rated to last from 40,000 to 60,000 hours.
 And premium brands can even last as long as 100,000 hours.